PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-10 00:59:53
+Last updated: 2024-04-10 03:54:00
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell